akuklev/HOCC/README.md

 `regroup` is the canonical isomorphism of the type `⋃(\X \Y \Z : *) (X × Y) × Z = X × (Y × Z)`.
-Now that the notion of canonical identification can be established, one can also provide the machinery to handle transport over canonical identifications without cumbersome bookkeeping, which used to be the primary hindrance to widespread adoption of the univalent approach ton practical proof assistants.
+Now that the notion of canonical identification can be established, one can also provide the machinery to handle transport over canonical identifications without cumbersome bookkeeping, which used to be the primary hindrance to the widespread adoption of the univalent approach to practical proof assistants.

 §§ Expressing Dependently Typed Languages